Dimensional Fund Advisors Ltd. : Form 8.3 - MICRO FOCUS INTERNATIONAL - Ordinary Shares

 (3) Stock-settled derivatives (including options) and agreements to purchase/sell:

 *Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 115,749 shares.
-Please note, there were net transfers out of 8,169 shares.
+Please note, there were net transfers in of 820 shares.

 All interests and all short positions should be disclosed.